ischlichting/devdocs/source/developers-guide/event-guide/index.md

 subgroup: Developing plugins
 ---

-In order to extend Shopware or modify its behavior you will need some sort of extension system, that allows you too hook onto Shopware.
+In order to extend Shopware or modify its behavior you will need some sort of extension system, that allows you to hook onto Shopware.
 The following guide will give an overview of event systems in general and the Shopware event system specifically